Anger mounts as Germany unearths second U.S. spy suspect

 Merkel's spokesman Steffen Seibert acknowledged there were "deep differences of opinion" with the United States on how to balance the need for security with civil rights, though German officials stress they are heavily reliant on U.S. intelligence.

+U.S. Ambassador John Emerson, who had been called in for an explanation of the BND case, met a senior official at the German foreign ministry early on Wednesday to try to help clarify the situation, a ministry spokesman said.

-The 31-year-old BND agent arrested last week admitted to passing documents to a U.S. contact, including details of a parliamentary committee's investigation of former U.S. intelligence contractor Edward Snowden's allegations of American spying in Germany.
+The 31-year-old BND agent arrested last week admits passing documents to a U.S. contact including details of a parliamentary committee's investigation of former U.S. intelligence contractor Edward Snowden's allegations of American spying in Germany.

-The CIA and other U.S. government agencies declined to comment on the cases.
-However, U.S. officials acknowledged to Reuters that the CIA had been involved in recruiting the BND official as an informant, and did not dispute German media reports that his initial recruitment occurred two years ago.

-On Wednesday, John Emerson, the U.S. Ambassador in Berlin, visited the German foreign ministry at his request to discuss the spy uproar, U.S. and German officials said.

-Ties between Berlin and Washington have been strained by Snowden's allegations and the opposition Greens said it was now even more important that he testify in person, rather than by video link, before the parliamentary committee probing NSA activities.
+Ties with Washington have been sorely tested by Snowden's allegations and the opposition Greens said it was now even more important that he testify in person before the parliamentary committee probing NSA activities, rather than by video link.

 Merkel's conservatives are reluctant to bring him to Germany from asylum in Russia, which could anger the Americans who want Snowden to stand trial for treason.